 Address validation makes stuff easier:

-- helps users fix occasional mistakes in delivery address to fulfill more orders,
+- helps users fix occasional mistakes in the delivery address to fulfill more orders;

 - adds another layer of defense against automated fraudulent activities.

 With address validation, you no longer need to manually check if the address is imaginary, obsolete, or incorrect.
 This removes a whole bunch of issues with shipping: non-existent addresses will obviously lead to delivery returns (that’s a cost you can avoid), inaccurate addresses will slow down delivery significantly (wrong zip codes, mistakes in street names or neighborhoods).